tawi1/DotsTrafficCity/docs/source/trafficCar.rst

 	.. image:: images/trafficCar/carPrefabCreator/PrefabSettings.png

 #.
-Configure the general settings for creating a car.
+Configure the :ref:`common settings <carPrefabCreatorCommonSettings>` for creating a car.

 	.. image:: images/trafficCar/carPrefabCreator/CommonSettings.png

 #.
-Configure the save settings for creating a car.
+Configure the :ref:`save settings <carPrefabCreatorSaveSettings>` for creating a car.

 	.. image:: images/trafficCar/carPrefabCreator/SaveSettings.png

 #.
-Change the template depending on the name of the car body (if it is a child) and the pattern of the names of the wheels.
+Change the :ref:`template settings <carPrefabCreatorTemplateSettings>` depending on the name of the car body (if it is a child) and the pattern of the names of the wheels.

 	.. image:: images/trafficCar/carPrefabCreator/TemplateSettings.png